1egoman/funnies/README.md

 ReactDOM.render(<FunniesComponent interval={1000} />, node); // a new message every second
 ReactDOM.render(<FunniesComponent customMessages={["You're too funny", "Thinking really hard..."]} />, node); // Add a few of your own messages
 ```

+# Troubleshooting/FAQ

+- **Does this work in both the client and server-side?**
+  Yes.
+Either include `funnies.min.js` within your page and use `window.Funnies`/`window.FunniesComponent`, or use node/browserify/webpack to `require` the module.

+- **Can I return a funny message within preformatted HTML?***
+  Yes, try `funnies.messageHTML()`.

+- **I want to add a funny message!**
+  Create a fork, add your message to `src/funnies.js`, then create a pull
+  request.

+- **Something isn't working properly.**
+  - Send me a tweet `@rgausnet` and I'll help you out asap.
+  - Use Github's issue tracker.

+# Areas to improve
+- Angular bindings?
+-